The social media holiday calendar your IT business should be celebrating on social media!

 May 5th – Cinco De Mayo:

-This day commemorates the victory of the Mexican army against French forces during the Battle of Puebla in 1862.
+This day commemorates the Mexican army’s victory against French forces during the Battle of Puebla in 1862.
 It’s seen as a source of pride for both Mexicans and Mexican-Americans.
-We all know it’s also an excuse to indulge in the amazing food, drink and music of Mexico too.
+We all know it’s also an excuse to indulge in Mexico’s amazing food, drink, and music.

-This day is observed every year on the first Thursday of May.
-The aim is to educate the world on the importance of having a strong password.
+Basically, the aim is to educate the world on the importance of having a strong password.
 This is another very important date in the MSP space and it’s definitely worth planning social media and email campaigns around.
 It’s an opportunity to educate your customers and prospects about the importance of password security and how your services can help them too.

 May 21st – Talk Like Yoda Day: